operator-framework/java-operator-sdk/README.md

 # Build Kubernetes Operators in Java Without Hassle

-Java Operator SDK is a framework that makes it easy to implement Kubernetes Operators in Java.
+Java Operator SDK is a production-ready framework that makes implementing Kubernetes Operators in Java easy.

 It provides a controller runtime, support for testing operators, and related tooling.
 In addition to that implementing conversion hooks and dynamic admission controllers are supported as a separate project